dollysapra/EPT/README.md

 For continued training during the evolutionary algorithm, it is important that weights can be correctly identified to be passed on from one generation to the next.

-getInitializerMap() in ONNXAlteration file was based on caffe2 earlier and support has been added for Keras2Onnx v1.7.0 and onnx2keras v0.0.23.
+getInitializerMap() in ONNXAlteration.Java file was based on caffe2 earlier and support has been added for Keras2Onnx v1.7.0 and onnx2keras v0.0.23.

-To use different converter (or different version), this function can be updated.
+To use different converter (or different version), this function has to be updated.

 *****************************************************************************************